Should I grow my business?

 Expansion can also give an impression of greater financial viability of the business.
 Financial institutions often see larger businesses as more credible and stable than their smaller competitors.

 Diversifying into new markets, products and services means that if one part of your business is exposed to market changes, you can rely on other income streams.
-Read about the types of business growth: rapid and organic.

 Disadvantages of business growth